About numeracy and maths skills

 - reading stories with numbers – for example, ‘Goldilocks and the three bears’

 - singing number songs and rhymes

-- changing your tone of voice to describe concepts – for example, a big voice to describe something big, or a little voice to describe something little.
+- changing your tone of voice to describe concepts – for example, a deep, loud voice to describe something big, or a soft, squeaky voice to describe something little.

 You can also talk about: